• Home

 Oceanus intro battle screen

-Before the fight starts, you'll need to choose a team of three from the creatures you currently have available.
-This is where the system starts to resemble something Nintendo might recognize, though Hello Games has built it into their own sci-fi framework.
+Before the fight begins, you'll pick a team of three from your available creatures.
+This is where the system starts feeling like a sci-fi take on monster battling, though Hello Games has integrated it into their own universe rather than copying anyone else's homework.

-Defeat Oceanus to clear the tutorial battle.
-The win isn't just symbolic: completing it hands you a Retroviral Pellet, the key item for evolving your creatures.
-Hold onto it.
+Beat Oceanus to finish the tutorial battle.
+The reward is more than symbolic: you receive a Retroviral Pellet, the essential item for evolving your creatures.
+Don't use it yet.

 What is a Retroviral Pellet and how do you use it?

 The Retroviral Pellet is a consumable upgrade item for your creatures.
-After defeating Oceanus, you receive one, and the game will prompt you to use it immediately.
-Don't.
-According to the source guide from Destructoid, you won't receive another one right away, so burning it before you understand the system is a waste.
+After beating Oceanus, you get one, and the game immediately suggests using it.
+Ignore that prompt.
+You won't get another pellet for a while, so using it before you understand how the system works is a mistake.

-• Summon your creature before attempting to feed it the Retroviral Pellet.
+• Summon your creature before feeding it the Retroviral Pellet.

-• Feed the pellet to your creature to trigger the evolution sequence.
+• Feed the pellet to trigger the evolution sequence.

-• After evolving, you can mutate its genes, which directly improves its stats and abilities.
+• After evolving, you can mutate its genes, which directly boosts its stats and abilities.

-• Creature upgrades are tier-based, meaning you must fully complete one tier before progressing to the next.
+• Creature upgrades are tier-based, so you must finish one tier completely before moving to the next.

 Retroviral Pellet upgrade menu